manas7777i/nexa-beast-ai/README.md

 # nexa-beast-ai
-# 🚀 NEXA BEAST AI
+##  NEXA BEAST AI

-⚠️ This project might use heavy GPU resources.
+> I think I just built something dangerous 💀

 An all-in-one AI system that can:
--  Chat like llm models
+- 💬 Chat like llm
 - 🎨 Generate images
-- 🎤 Understand voice
+- 🎙 Understand voice
 - 🌐 Scrape the web
-- also dark web 💀
 - ⚡ Automate tasks

-This is an experimental JARVIS-like AI built for fun and exploration.

----

-## 🔥 Demo
-Coming soon...
+⚠️ Warning: This might use heavy GPU resources

+Built for fun.
+Open sourced for devs 🚀

 ---